wyc661217/2021EB_eDNA_practice/README.md

 less ar1_2.fastq
 ```

-And you will see the inside the fasta format, there are millions of lines like this:
+And you will see inside the fasta format, there are millions of lines like this:

 ```
 @K00234:90:HTWVHBBXX:7:1101:1793:1719 1:N:0:CGATGT+CGCTTG